Reviewing Predictive Oncology (POAI) & The Competition

 |2.53

-Predictive Oncology presently has a consensus price target of $4.00, suggesting a potential upside of 236.13%.
-As a group, “Surgical appliances & supplies” companies have a potential downside of 0.27%.
-Given Predictive Oncology’s stronger consensus rating and higher possible upside, research analysts plainly believe Predictive Oncology is more favorable than its rivals.
+Predictive Oncology currently has a consensus price target of $4.00, suggesting a potential upside of 233.33%.
+As a group, “Surgical appliances & supplies” companies have a potential upside of 2.02%.
+Given Predictive Oncology’s stronger consensus rating and higher probable upside, equities analysts plainly believe Predictive Oncology is more favorable than its rivals.

 Summary